Nonoum/ECL/README.md

 - you can enable/disable branchless optimizations for your consideration (currently inefficient) - see `ECL_USE_BRANCHLESS`;
 - you can enable/disable internal asserts (work if system assert works e.g. no `NDEBUG` macro specified) - see `ECL_USE_ASSERT`;
 - you can disable malloc/free in case they cause compilation errors on some restricted platforms - see `ECL_DISABLE_MALLOC`;
+- you can disable/exclude memory-demanding functions by defining ECL_EXCLUDE_HIMEM (useful for 16bit compilers, e.g. arduino environment) to fix some warnings;
 - you can allow all `NanoLZ` schemes or only specific one - to let compiler inline more for better performance - see `ECL_NANO_LZ_ONLY_SCHEME`;
 - to use ECL as dynamic library - uncomment define for `ECL_USE_DLL`, to build dynamic library - define also `ECL_DLL_EXPORT`;
 - in case you don't have uint*_t types defined in `stdint.h` - define those types there near "user setup part";